-Pasta Alla Carbonara or simply Carbonara is a typical rustic dish from Roma.
-It’s one of the most famous Italian recipes, because it’s extremely easy to prepare and it’s full of taste.
-As it combines carbohydrates and proteins, it’s usually served as the main dish; a whole meal can easily consist only of Carbonara, as long as there is enough!
+Pasta Alla Carbonara or simply known as Carbonara is a typical rustic dish from Roma.
+It’s one of the most famous Italian recipes because it’s extremely easy to prepare and it’s full of taste.
+One of the main ingredients is Guanciale, an Italian cured pork jowl guanciale-italian-cured-pork-jowl.

-It’s time for some very needed tips and tricks to prepare the classic Carbonara you can eat in Rome:
+Here is some useful tips to prepare the classic Carbonara you can eat in Rome:

 - Please don’t add cream – not even a drop!